Do I Qualify?

 • Fruity Pebbles

-Is Purple Cannabis Better Than the Rest?
+Is Purple Weed Better Than the Rest?

-Current research suggests that although anthocyanins may enhance medical benefits, there is not enough understanding of the compounds to definitively state that purple buds are better buds.
 What we do know is that purple buds are more exotic and attractive to cannabis consumers and that many consumers claim to experience more potent effects from purple buds.
-Professionals suggest that you do not make the hue of the plant your criteria for seeking out which strain to consume as some suppliers will sometimes use dyes to change the hue.
+However, it is important to keep in mind that professionals even recommend against setting the hue of a plant as your criteria for selecting which strain to consume, as some suppliers will sometimes use dyes to change the hue.

 Post Your Comments

-Rayne says:
+• Rayne says:

 March 6, 2021 at 10:06 pm